Bette Davis: 1930–1936: Early years in Hollywood

 The next year, her performance as a down-and-out troubled actress in Dangerous (1935) received very good reviews and landed Davis her first Best Actress nomination and win.
 E. Arnot Robertson wrote in Picture Post that, "I think Bette Davis would probably have been burned as a witch if she had lived two or three hundred years ago.
 She gives the curious feeling of being charged with power which can find no ordinary outlet".
 The New York Times hailed her as "becoming one of the most interesting of our screen actresses".
 She won the Academy Award for Best Actress for the role, but commented that it was belated recognition for Of Human Bondage, calling the award a "consolation prize".
 For the rest of her life, Davis maintained that she gave the statue its familiar name of "Oscar" because its posterior resembled that of her husband, whose middle name was Oscar, although, the Academy of Motion Picture Arts and Sciences officially makes reference to another story.

 Davis had not expected to win the award, so she had worn only a plain dress.
 At the 8th Academy Awards, where she received the award, fellow attendee Joan Crawford said to her, "Dear Bette!
 What a lovely frock."
-She had attended with her second husband, Franchot Tone, whom Davis had been in love with, but Crawford had married in 1935.
+She had attended with her second husband, Franchot Tone, with whom Davis had been in love, but Crawford had married in 1935.
 Both of these events led to more contention between the two actresses, who had already clashed in 1933.
 Later on, when they shared dressing rooms near to each other, Crawford tried to make a truce with Davis by sending her gifts, all of which Davis returned.

 In her next film, The Petrified Forest (1936), Davis co-starred with Leslie Howard and Humphrey Bogart.